normal-coder/reactive-vscode/docs/guide/extension.md

 ```

 ::: details TypeScript Configuration <span class="i-vscode-icons:file-type-typescript-official text-2xl mt--1 ml-1"></span>
 VSCode extensions should be CommonJS modules.
-Since `export =` statement is not allowed in ESM, you need to add this in your `tsconfig.json` to make TypeScript happy if you use a Bundler like `tsup`.
+Since `export =` statement is not allowed in ESM, you need to add this in your `tsconfig.json` to make TypeScript happy if you use a Bundler like `tsup` or `tsdown`.

 ```json
 {